Biobix/mQC/README.md

 Main script is mQC.pl and you can run it as in following example: perl ./mQC.pl --experiment_name yourexperimentname --samfile yoursamfile.sam --cores 20 --species human --ens_v 86 --ens_db ENS_hsa_86.db --unique N --offset plastid --plastid_bam yourbamfile.bam  --tool_dir mqc_tools

 A Galaxy version of mQC is also available.

-MappingQC is also built in in the PROTEOFORMER pipeline, an automated pipeline for analysis of ribosome profiling sequencing data.
+MappingQC is also built in in the PROTEOFORMER pipeline, an automated pipeline for analysis of ribosome profiling sequencing data: https://github.com/Biobix/proteoformer

 ## Input parameters